-Trans Canada Trail is pleased to announce the appointment of Eleanor McMahon as President & CEO, effective March 1, 2020.
+Trans Canada Trail is pleased to welcome Eleanor McMahon as President & CEO.
 Ms. McMahon will take over from Deborah Apps, who has been TCT’s President & CEO since 2008 and led the organization with distinction.

 “We are a very different organization today, thanks to Deborah’s dedication to building Canada’s national Trail – The Great Trail of Canada.
 Her forward-thinking leadership and determination helped achieve the connection of The Great Trail in time for Canada’s 150th anniversary of Confederation – the most successful initiative of its kind in Canada,” says Valerie Pringle, Chair of the TCT Foundation Board.